Future of Supply Chain Management into 2022 and Beyond

 Leaders are beginning to recognize supply chains as a significant driver in a company's profit margin and growth opportunities.
 While 44% of management executives see supply chains as a sales enabler, as well as being a cost center, the pandemic has shown that a resilient supply chain can be the deciding factor between a company’s failure and success.

+Good supply chain management makes supply chain performance more predictable.
 By optimizing your transportation spend, you can control the costs within your supply chain and root out any gaps or unnecessary costs.
-It also allows you to highlight areas of improvement and take advantage of opportunities that could otherwise go unnoticed.
+Applied best practices in an organization's supply chain highlights areas of improvement and uncovers opportunities that could otherwise go unnoticed.

-Trax’s Transportation Spend Management Maturity Model does all of this and more, granting you complete control over your transportation spend and unobscured visibility into the financial and operational parts of your supply chain.
+Starting with freight audit as a foundation, Trax’s Transportation Spend Management Maturity Model does all of this and more, granting you complete control over your transportation spend and unobstructed views into the financial and operational parts of your supply chain.
 You can make impactful, data-driven decisions that transform your supply chain into a power driver of your company's business strategy, positioning your brand to be a leader in your industry.

 It’s important to balance being a globalized, regionalized, and localized supply chain, which Trax’s Transportation Spend Management helps you do.
 Understanding your consumer base, market trends, cost centers, logistical network performance, and transportation budget makes it possible to optimize your network to work seamlessly in the face of change.